fnAdil/warehouse/README.md

 # warehouse

-Warehouse project is a intermedia level microservices app with Java Spring Boot.
+Warehouse project is an intermedia level microservices app using Java Spring Boot.

 It consist of theree parts (for now).